 What is a Circle?

 A circle closed plane geometric shape.
 In technical terms, a circle is a locus of a point moving around a fixed point at a fixed distance away from the point.
-Basically, anything which is round in shape is a circle.
+Basically, a circle is a closed curve with its outer line equidistant from the center.
 The fixed distance from the point is the radius of the circle.
 In real life, you will get many examples of the circle such as a wheel, pizzas, a circular ground, etc. Now let us learn, what are the terms used in the case of a circle.

 The radius of the circle is the line which joins the centre of the circle to the outer boundary.
 It is usually represented by ‘r’ or ‘R’.
 In the formula for area and circumference of a circle, radius plays an important role which you will learn later.